 Too often we just don’t know what to say in the face of death, and that’s okay.
 For example, instead of saying, “They’re in a better place” or “I’m sure they wouldn’t want you to be sad,” find ways to offer genuine care and sympathy.
 For instance, “I’m so sorry this has happened” or “My heart hurts for you; I’m so sorry” would be better options.
 Strive to be tasteful and kind in your comments, offering the family encouragement and support.

-For more help with phrases NOT to say to a grieving person, read 6 Things You Should Never Say to a Grieving Person and 6 MORE Thing You Should Never Say to a Grieving Person.
+For more help with phrases NOT to say to a grieving person, read 6 Things You Should Never Say to a Grieving Person and 6 MORE Things You Should Never Say to a Grieving Person.

 8. DON’T Share Too Many Personal Details in Your Comments/Posts